-MOSES Organic Specialists are experienced organic farmers with certification training who can answer your questions about organic farming practices and organic certification.
-This page contains answers to questions the specialists have received from the Organic Answer Line (888-551-4769 or 715-778-5775) and from our website.
+MOSES Organic Specialists are experienced organic farmers who can answer your questions about organic farming practices and organic certification.

-If you don’t see an answer to your question here, please click the button below and submit your question.
-We’ll send you a response as soon as possible.
+Farmers: If you don’t see an answer below, please submit your question.

 You must keep documentation that the seed planted during your transition meets these requirements as part of your application for organic certification.
 If you plant a corn seed treated with captan after two years of transitioning to organic, for instance, you must restart the 36-month clock on your transition, to the day you planted that seed on that field.
 If you are unsure if a seed treatment is allowed, ask MOSES, or the organic certification agency you are planning to use when you become certified for organic production.